openresty/lua-nginx-module/README.markdown

 Location jump will not be triggered otherwise, and only the current request's URI will be modified, which is also the default behavior.
 This function will return but with no returned values when the `jump` argument is `false` or absent altogether.

-For example, the following nginx config snippet
+For example, the following Nginx config snippet

 ```nginx